 - 3.07.02.
 Approach to isolation of people with confirmed or suspected Covid-19 infections in care homes

 - 3.07.03.
-Care homes: visiting and unpaid carer policies
+Visiting and unpaid carer policies in care homes

-As of July 2021, care home residents are currently able to receive visitors and are able to themselves go on outings, always with appropriate protective measures.
+As of July 2021, in principle, care home residents are able to receive visitors and are able to themselves go on outings, always with appropriate protective measures.
 Before vaccination, visits were restricted.
 However, following vaccination there have been efforts to recover normal visitation schedules that have not been observed since before the pandemic.
 Both short and long outings are allowed.

 - 3.07.03.
-Care homes: visiting and unpaid carer policies
+Visiting and unpaid carer policies in care homes

 In June 2021, care home residents are able to receive visitors and are able to themselves go on outings, always with appropriate protective measures.
 Before vaccination, visits were restricted.
 However, following vaccination there have been efforts to recover normal visitation schedules that have not been observed since before the pandemic.
 Both short and long outings are allowed (https://canalsalut.gencat.cat/web/.content/_A-Z/C/coronavirus-2019-ncov/material-divulgatiu/gestio-infeccio-coronavirus-ambit-residencial.pdf).